softmatterlab/BRAPH-2-Matlab/README.md

 ### Create Your Tailored Distribution
 Leverage BRAPH 2’s **Genesis** system to build custom distributions tailored to your specific research needs by selecting only the built-in elements you require—omitting anything unnecessary—and incorporating your own new elements into a self-contained package.
 For detailed instructions, refer to the [BRAPH 2 Genesis Tutorials](tutorials/developers).

+Existing tailored BRAPH 2 Distribution:

+**[Hello, World!](https://github.com/c-yuwei/HelloWorld)**: A minimal BRAPH 2 distribution designed to showcase the capability of the **Genesis** in creating standalone, unit-tested, and GUI-ready BRAPH 2 distributions.
+**[Memory Capacity](https://github.com/braph-software/MemoryCapacity)**: A real-application BRAPH 2 distribution that uses the reservoir computing framework to calculate both global and regional memory capacity.
+This pipeline has been used to derive the results in the manuscript: “Computational memory capacity predicts aging and cognitive decline” by Mijalkov et al. (2025).

 ### Code Contributions

 If you're interested in contributing with code, follow these steps: